stephenk02/stephenk02.github.io.old/about.md

 <p> It was probably here where my interest for programming began to stem.
 Understanding the intricacies of a game's code and how to abuse the abundance of glitches
 within a game engaged me to the point where I could imagine myself one day making the kind of game I wrestled with so much. </p>

-<h3>Your'e so cool!!!
-How can we talk?</h3>
+<h3>You're so cool!!!
+How can we get in touch?</h3>
-  <p> If you wish to contact me, you can do so via the disqus comment integration within the website, or via one of the forms of social media in the sidebar to the right. </p>
+<p> If you wish to contact me, you can do so via the disqus comments within the website, or via one of the forms of social media in the sidebar to the right. </p>